parseablehq/console/README.md

 ## Getting Started

 1. Clone the repository.
+2. Create `.env.development.local` and copy the content of `.env.example` into it (Fill in the values).
-2. Run `npm install` to install all the dependencies.
+3. Run `pnpm install` to install all the dependencies.
+4. Run `pnpm dev` to start the console.
+5. Open `http://localhost:3001` in your browser.

+To test production build

+1. Create `.env.test.local` and copy the content of `.env.example` into it (Fill in the values).
+2. Run `pnpm build:test` to create a release build in test mode.
-3. Run `npm run client` to start the console.
+3. Run `pnpm start` to start the console.
-4. Open `http://localhost:3000` in your browser.
+4. Open `http://localhost:3002` in your browser.

-5. You can see the console running in your browser now :)
-6. For dashboard Access Enter the below credentials.
+You should set VITE_PARSEABLE_URL if parseable server is running on a different url.

 ## Live Demo